Wong Fei-hung: Life

-In 1912, the Republic of China was established following the collapse of the Qing dynasty.
+In 1912, the First Chinese Republic was established following the official collapse of the Qing regime.
 During the chaotic early years of the Republican era, many businessmen who operated places of entertainment in Guangzhou decided to hire guards (or bouncers) to protect their businesses on-site in case trouble broke out.
 As Wong was trained in martial arts, he was hired by various businesses to be one of such guards.

 In 1919, when the Chin Woo Athletic Association opened a branch in Canton, Wong was invited to perform at the opening ceremony.
 In the same year, Wong Hon-sam, one of Wong's sons, who was working as a bodyguard in Wuzhou, Guangxi, was murdered by a rival known as "Devil Eye" Leung (鬼眼梁), who was apparently jealous that Wong Hon-sam was better than him in martial arts.
 Wong was so affected by this incident that he stopped teaching his other sons martial arts.

 Between August and October 1924, Wong's medical clinic, Po Chi Lam, was destroyed when the Nationalist government was suppressing the uprising by the Guangzhou Merchant Volunteers Corps.
 Wong felt so dejected and saddened by the loss of Po Chi Lam that he fell into depression and became ill.
 He died from illness on 17 April 1925 in Chengxi Fangbian Hospital (城西方便醫院), which is the present day location of the Guangzhou First People's Hospital (廣州市第一人民醫院) at Panfu Road in Guangzhou's Yuexiu District.
 He was buried at the foot of Baiyun Mountain.

 Wong's fourth wife, Mok Kwai-lan, and his sons, along with his students Lam Sai-wing and Dang Sai-king (鄧世瓊; Deng Shiqiong), moved to Hong Kong and opened martial arts schools there.

 Wong's grave location is currently unknown.
 It is believed that his grave, along with others within the cemetery were long expunged for future developments.